anshuldante/ai-ds-ml-Theory/data-science-foundations-fundamentals-6/readme.md

   * Reduce the number of variables and data
   * Try to use a single score to make decisions.
   * When you combine many variables and features, the errors seem to cancel out in general
-  * Reduces the collinearity.
+  * Reduces the collinearity
   * Improves speed
-  * Improves generalizability
+  * Improves generalizing ability
   * Principle component analysis (PCA): take multiple correlated variables and combine then into a single score/component
   * Factor analysis: find the underlying common factor which gives rise to individual components.